-Michpal leases approximately 7,500 square feet of office space in Israel pursuant to a lease agreement that expires primarily in three years.
-The properties covered by this lease agreement include Michpal's facility in Tel-Aviv, which serves as Michpal's corporate headquarters.
-As of December 31, 2018, Michpal's lease is for a term of in excess of one remaining year, and Michpal has an option to extend the term for an additional three-year term.
-During the year ended December 31, 2018, Michpal's rent costs totaled \$0.2 million, in the aggregate, for its leased office space.
+Michpal leases approximately 20,880 square feet of office space in various locations in Israel pursuant to leases of varying duration, including for a facility in Tel-Aviv that serves as Michpal's corporate headquarters.
+As of December 31, 2019.
+During the year ended December 31, 2019, Michpal's rent costs totaled \$0.3 million, in the aggregate, for its leased office space.